JasensCustoms/GP2040-IPFB/README.md

 ## Support

+All files are provided as is and without warranty.

-If you have any issues with the Integrated Pico Fight Board hardware that was bought and sold via JasensCustoms.com, please reach out on the [Jasen's Customs Discord](https://discord.gg/M9E8PFHSCm).
+For issues with Integrated Pico Fight Board hardware that was bought and sold via JasensCustoms.com, please reach out via [Jasen's Customs Discord](https://discord.gg/M9E8PFHSCm).

-If you would like to discuss features, issues or anything else related to GP2040-CE in general please [create an issue](https://github.com/OpenStickCommunity/GP2040-CE/issues/new) or join the [OpenStick GP2040-CE Discord](https://discord.gg/k2pxhke7q8) support channel.
+To discuss GP2040-CE firmware including features, issues, or anything else please join the [OpenStick GP2040-CE Discord](https://discord.gg/k2pxhke7q8) or [create a GitHub issue](https://github.com/OpenStickCommunity/GP2040-CE/issues/new).

-Files are all provided as is without warranty.
-Please use the issues tracker to make suggestions on hardware changes.
-They will be handled case by case by the JasensCustoms.com team.
-Not all recommendations will be implemented.
+Hardware change suggestions can be submitted as GitHub issues on this repository, and will be reviewed on a case by case basis by the JasensCustoms.com team.
+Not all suggestions will be implemented.

 ## Acknolwedgements

 - [RegentOfOrigin](https://github.com/RegentOfOrigin) for helping manage the GitHub
 - [wrennnnnn](https://github.com/wrennnnnn). for the initial management and compiling of the FW with the IPFB Config.h file
-- [The entire Open Stick Community](https://github.com/OpenStickCommunity) for the GP2040-CE firmware, and most specifically FeralAI for the intial work.
+- [The entire Open Stick Community](https://github.com/OpenStickCommunity) for the GP2040-CE firmware
+- Particularly [FeralAI](https://github.com/FeralAI) for the initial work in designing and making the [PicoFightingBoard](https://github.com/FeralAI/PicoFightingBoard) available

+Copyright for the Pico Fighting Board is held by FeralAI, 2021.
-Copyright for portions of project GP2040-IPFB are held by the Open Stick Community, 2024 as part of project GP2040-CE under MIT License ([included here](LICENSE)).
-All other copyright for project GP2040-IPFB are held by Jasen's Custom, 2024.
+Copyright for GP2040-CE is held by The Open Stick Community, 2024.